euanfitzpatrick/install-certificate-to-trusted-root-stores/README.md

 # Install Certificates to Trusted Root Stores

-A quick batch file script to install a certificate in the same folder as the script to the Trusted Root Store on the Local Machine the script is run on.
+A quick batch file script to install a certificate in the same folder as the script to the Trusted Root Store / Intermediate Certificate Authority Store on the Local Machine the script is run on.

 ## Usage/Examples

-To use this batch script, you will first need a Root Certificate, ideally in a `.cer` format.
+To use this batch script, you will first need a Root or Subordinate Certificate, ideally in a `.cer` format.

 **N.B.** if the certificate is in a `.crt` format instead, you will need to modify the script accordingly.